 All posted trails are closely reviewed by Maine Trail Finder administrators and trail managers before they are made available to the public to ensure the maps and content are accurate and current.
 Some trail managers have requested not to show certain trails on this site due to management and over-use concerns.
 If you don't see a trail you think we should include, let us know!

-Maine Trail Finder is overseen by the Center for Community GIS (CCGIS), a dedicated mapping center based in Farmington, Maine.
+Maine Trail Finder is overseen by the Center for Community GIS (CCGIS), a Maine-incorporated L3C company that supports public interest mapping efforts.
 The website exists because of partnerships, collaboration, and widespread public involvement.
-Major project supporters are listed at the bottom of each web page.
+Major project supporters are listed on the MTF Supporters page.
 Financial contributions have been matched in value through significant in-kind support from trail managers, steering committee members, and students who all assist with promoting the project, GPS’ing trails, organizing trainings, and sharing information about trails.

 Have fun.
 Be safe.
 Show respect.
 Be a good trail steward and show respect for the places that trail managers and private citizens make available for public use and enjoyment.

 Share your knowledge.
 Sign up for a free Maine Trail Finder account and submit trip reports to help keep trail content engaging and current.
 This information is not only useful for trail users, it also helps trail managers and land owners better manage their trails.
 Also don't forget to tell your friends about MTF, like us on Facebook, and follow us on Instagram.